michael0401/boxspringjs/API.md

 			});
 	});

-####Example 2: Over-writing the contents of a document on the server.

-	var mydoc2 = mydb.doc('mydoc1');
+	//Over-writing the contents of a document on the server. var mydoc2 = mydb.doc('mydoc1');

 	mydoc2.retrieve(function(err, response) {